anish274/anish3d-e/README.md

 You can access this feature by opening the command palette [cmd+k], then typing whatever you want to search/ask for.
 (Currently not available, but you can configure it on your machine with your own OpenAI api key)

-- ### 💬 Realtime Guestbook

-Realtime guestbook chat is powered by Firebase.
-Anyone can leave me a message in this website.

 - ### 🎧 Spotify Status

 Displays song information being played on spotify in real time using the Spotify API and SWR.